 1. Twenty Questions

 Twenty Questions is a variation of “Who am I?”
-In which students think of a person or an object and other members of the group take turns asking yes or no questions (e.g., “Are you an artist?”) can help them guess the student.
+Students think of a person or an object and other members of the group take turns asking yes or no questions (e.g., “Are you an artist?”) can help them guess the student.
 What do you think first?